Day labor: Types

+By country

-Day labor in the United States
+United States

 Informal day labor is not new to the United States, and day laborers are not always migrant workers in many cases.
 In his study of day laborers in Atlanta, Terry Easton interviews white, black, and Hispanic workers.
 Many other metropolitan areas still have non-immigrant day laborers, and many other large and small cities have immigrant day laborers from a variety of countries, including Mongolia, Poland, Russia, Brazil, Central and South America, and countries in Africa.
 Non-immigrant informal day labor, present in many cities, does not generate the controversy or calls to police and local government seen when immigrant day laborers gather to wait for work.

 The day labor workforce in the United States is overwhelmingly male (98%) and predominantly Latino.
 According to survey data by UCLA, 59% of day laborers were born in Mexico, 14% in Guatemala, and 8% in Honduras.
 Approximately 75% of these workers are undocumented, though 11% have pending legal status claims.

 Nonetheless, immigrants are a large source of day labor in the United States.
 Often, day labor work is in small residential construction or landscaping.
 These workers earn, on average, $8–$10 an hour.
 The media and a 2005 study by UCLA portrays day laborers as mostly being illegal immigrants from Mexico and Central America, who would otherwise be unable to work due to employment regulations.
 Other research has found that day laborers are not typically illegal immigrants.
 Many are citizens of the US, and day labor is often a transition to full-time work.

 Unorganized day labor creates problems for day laborers: 1 in 3 corner day laborers have experienced theft of wages in the past two months and 1 in 5 experienced a serious worksite injury in the past year.
 Low wages and poor working conditions, employer abuse, and lack of insurance for work related accidents is common.

 In addition to wage theft, day laborers frequently report encountering unsafe working conditions without training, protective gear or access to medical care.
 A study by the National Lawyers Guild's Labor and Employment committee found that many workers fear retaliation or immigration consequences if they report injuries or unsafe conditions.